‘Tom Clancy’s The Division’ 1.6 Update: Survival Unlimited Medicine Glitch Exposed – Concerns About Toxic Dark Zone Gameplay Community, Review Of Reddit Users’ Concerns

 You may fancy coming across this juicy piece of information discovered by YouTuber “alboboby gaming” who is also a member of The Division Xbox One Community on Facebook.
 Now from the steps given to enable this glitch it is unknown if this is exclusive only to the Xbox One.
 It was also discovered via a Reddit user last month, too.

-Apparently the steps have to be done quickly and there’s not much to it except that you inject the medicine after selecting it from the menu, go back to said menu, and quickly share the medicine.
-You then just pick it up off the ground and it’s in your inventory.
+Apparently, the steps have to be done quickly, and there’s not much to it except that you inject the medicine after selecting it from the menu, go back to said menu, and quickly share the medicine.
+You then just pick it up off the ground, and it’s in your inventory.

 In case you’re in doubt, he’s at a one count with the syringe and then it zeros out into the cool down phase.
 That’s where you select it again and share it even though it’s at zero.
 This sure currently makes Survival mode much easier.